lucasporter/Watchtower/SETUP_GUIDE.md

 ## Notes
 - The project uses volume mounts for live code reloading
-- All services are networked together via `watchdog_net`
+- All services are networked together via `watchtower_net`
 - Database data persists in a Docker volume (`pgdata`)
 - Frontend uses polling for file watching (better for WSL environments)